denisraslov/react-spreadsheet-grid/README.md

 Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

+### onScroll
+> `func(scrollPosition: number)`

+A callback called every time the position of the scroll of the grid was changed.

+### onScrollReachesBottom
+> `func()`

+A callback called when the scroll of the grid reaches its bottom value.
+Usually, it could be used to implement the lazy loading feature in your grid (see the [Lazy loading support](#the-pattern-of-regular-usage) section for details).

 ### blurCurrentFocus
 > `boolean`